STFUjs/STFU/README.md

 </script>

-<H1>All Characters are in Expanders</H1>
+<H2>All Characters are in Expanders.</H2>

-ALL "letters" or symbols "character" <= 127 are encoded in 2-byte Expanders:
+ALL "letters" or symbols "character" are encoded in STFU.

+(These include the old "ascii" <= 127.
+All of them are encoded in Expanders.
+Control Symbols are NOT "text".
+Collections of bits are packed in 00x*)

+110xxxxx 10xxxxxx in STFU8

-110xxxxx 10xxxxxx
+110xxxxx xxxxxxxx  10xxxxxx xxxxxxxx in STFUf

 For example: <script>var s = 'a';document.write(s + " or " +  s.charCodeAt(0).toString(2) + " is:" + char2bits(s));</script>

 Or letter '0' should actually be zero?
 <script>var s = '0';document.write(s + " or " +  s.charCodeAt(0).toString(2) + " is:" + char2bits(s));</script>

-Numbers and some Control Symbols are mapped from "ascii" of the corresponding "character".

 Otherwise these aren't
 <script>var s = "'Numbers'";document.write(s + " :" + char2bits(s));</script>

+<H2>STFU in TEXT to STFU Accurately:</H2>
+The simple STFU @(@) Context in text can be converted to Standard STFU easily!

+Bits in text are represented as 63i Symbols (from "ascii").
+In STFU, bits are packed as bits.

+0123456789
+abcdefghijklmnopqrstuvwxyz
+ABCDEFGHIJKLMNOPQRSTUVWXYZ
+_-

+The "64" Numbers and Control Symbols are mapped from "ascii" of the corresponding "character".

+Control Symbols in the text, namely @(') !(') and some others are converted to the more effective STFU when validated.

+Everything else, both "UTF" and "ascii", are packed in STFU Expanders.

+<H3>...</H3>
+<H3>Fluffy Expander:</H3>
+This "Fluffy" Expander example handles packing and unpacking of the STFU* variable length encoding.

+See the STFUjs on how to form or read @(@) Contexts in texts accurately.

+<H2>...</H2>

+<H1>outdated text</H1>
 ---
-<H1>Expanders & UTF8</H1>
+<H3>Expanders & UTF8</H3>

 All 8-bit Byte Expanders are available: